Accenture/adop-ldap-ltb/README.md

 Note : Default password policies is setup with following rules -

-* Minimum length: 8
+* Minimum length: 9
-* Maximum length: 16
+* Maximum length: no limit
 * Minimum number of lowercase characters: 1
 * Minimum number of uppercase characters: 1
 * Minimum number of digits: 1